-Power mostly back at Disneyland after guests taken off rides
+Power restored at Disneyland after guests taken off rides

 ADVERTISEMENT

-Freeman and his family, who are vacationing, said they decided to go to nearby New Orleans Square to wait out the confusion.
+Freeman and his family, who were at Disney as part of a three-day vacation, said they decided to go to nearby New Orleans Square to wait out the confusion.

 "It was just such a mad house," he said.
 "It was so crowded we couldn't even get out of the park.
 We went and got ice cream and just sat there for probably a half-hour."